MyNameIsPHP/faceprecision/faceprecision/face_analysis/mask_detection/models/README.md

 # Attention Mechanism & Spatial Transformer for Mask Detection

-This repository contains code for building a task learning model that performs mask classification using CNN with attention mechanism and spatial attention techniques.
-The model is trained on facial images and utilizes CNN with attention mechanism and spatial attention architecture.
+This repository contains code for building a task learning model that performs mask classification apply attention mechanism and spatial attention techniques.
+The model is trained on facial images and utilizes using CNN architecture with attention mechanism and spatial attention.

 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/drive/1P36CQtWgpDYprzvIdHTw1UWtOoQwYBkE?usp=sharing)